 - a.
-New York State Public Health Law 2165 requires post-secondary students attending universitys and universities to demonstrate proof of immunity against measles, mumps and rubella. - b.
-Additionally, clinical agencies require the following tests which identify immunity levels: Titers are required for: (i) Varicella (Chicken Pox), (ii) Rubeola (measles), (iii) Rubella (German Measles) and (iv) Mumps and Hepatitis B. Lab reports of the five titers are required. (see Appendix C for medical forms) - c.
+New York State Public Health Law 2165 requires post-secondary students attending university to demonstrate proof of immunity against measles, mumps and rubella. - b.
+Additionally, clinical agencies require the following tests which identify immunity levels: Titers are required for: (i) Varicella (Chicken Pox), (ii) Rubeola (measles), (iii) Rubella (German Measles) and (iv) Mumps and Hepatitis B. Lab reports of the five titers are required. - c.
 Routine chest x-rays are not required.
-An x-ray is necessary if a PPD Tuberculin Test is positive. - d.
+An x-ray is necessary if a PPD Tuberculin Test is positive.

+- d.
 Yearly Influenza Vaccination or student must sign an Influenza Declination statement. - e.
 The following items are recommended as a means of fostering health: - i.
 SMA6 - ii.
 Pap Smear - iii.
-Sickle Cell Preparation (when appropriate)
+Sickle Cell Preparation (when appropriate) - f.

-f.
 Hepatitis B vaccine is required prior to beginning clinical practice.
 (Follow-up titer recommended).
 A student who declines immunization must complete a declination form to be filed in the School of Nursing.